-- PUSH – supporting individuals in organisations who feel they don’t ‘fit’ the norm, supporting them with intentional development and consistent structured mentoring to develop their own toolkit, because they don’t need to be fixed.
+- PUSH – supporting individuals in organisations who feel they don’t ‘fit’ the norm, supporting them with intentional development and consistent structured coaching & mentoring to develop their own toolkit, because they don’t need to be fixed.

 - PULL – supporting leaders to understand that managing difference is difficult and requires a new skillset.
 Helping leaders build the new habits of being inclusive and measuring this via their actions and experiments, rather than just ticking a ‘training’ box.

 Both approaches are focussed on demonstrating an ROI to an organisation within a short timeframe.

 We cannot claim to have the Holy Grail for D&I strategy – but we do believe we have moved closer to real impact and results in organisations by testing and experimenting with different approaches over 15 years.

 In this time, we have had the privilege of conversations with over 15,000 leaders from every industry all over the globe, and we have mentored more than 35,000 people.
 Our clients have won global awards based on our results.